iotaledger/ict/docs/CONTRIBUTE.md

 ### Class Complexity

 * Avoid god classes.
 Keep classes slim (no more than 100-200 lines of code).
-* Each class should have a well defined resposibility.
+* Each class should have a well defined responsibility.
 * Each class should be well separated from other classes and have few dependencies to others.
 * A package should ideally contain 3-7 classes but no more than 10.
 Otherwise distribute your classes across sub-packages.
 * Consider using nested classes where it makes sense to make things appear more simple from outside.